 This is a bleak picture, and it confirms that millions of people who are approaching or already in the retirement years either have no capability to save for retirement, or they’ve simply given up on the effort.

-The financial industry has done a superb job of indoctrinating us to believe that we need to have hundreds of thousands of dollars – or even millions – say the way to secure retirement.
+The financial industry has done a superb job of indoctrinating us to believe that we need to have hundreds of thousands of dollars ? or even millions ? saved to secure retirement.
 Numbers this big can intimidate small investors out of even trying.